statamic/docs/content/collections/docs/blade.md

 While Statamic's [Antlers](/antlers) template language is powerful, tightly integrated, and simple to learn, it's not the only way to build your frontend views.

-Antlers combines the responsibilities of Blade Templates _and_ [Controllers](/controllers) all in one spot.
-If you choose to **not** use Antlers, just know you _may_ need to create controllers and routes to fetch content and map them to templates.
+Antlers combines the responsibilities of Blade Templates _and_ [Controllers](/controllers) all at once.
+If you choose to **not** use Antlers, you _may_ need to create controllers and routes to fetch content and map them to templates depending on what you're doing.

-## How to Render A Template with Blade
+## How to Render a Template with Blade

 Instead of naming your views `myview.antlers.html` use `myview.blade.php` extension.